We know that our driven researchers carry out cutting-edge, painstaking research every day and we want them to share a picture of this research.

 More than just a pretty picture

-Simon Gillespie, our Executive Director and one of this year’s judges, said:
+Simon Gillespie, our Executive Director and a judge for last year's competition said:

 “Each of these stunning images tells a story about the BHF’s world-leading research in the fight against heart and circulatory diseases.